cloudant/sync-android/doc/interceptors.md

 ## Adding Custom Request Headers

-Request Interceptors can be used to add custom HTTP headers by accessing the underlying `HttpUrlconnection`, as in this example:
+Request Interceptors can be used to add custom HTTP headers by accessing the underlying `HttpURLConnection`, as in this example:

 ```java
 @Override